Migrating from CocoaPods to Swift Package Manager

 git commit -m "initial"

-git remote add origin [email protected]:/MyLibrary.git
+git remote add origin [email protected]:<your-user>/MyLibrary.git

 git push -u origin master